awsdocs/nice-dcv-admin-guide/doc_source/setting-up-installing-linux-checks.md

 By default, the NICE DCV server is configured to communicate over port 8443\.
 Ensure that the server is reachable over this port\.
 If you have a firewall that prevents access over port 8443, you must change the port over which the NICE DCV server communicates\.
 For more information, see [Changing the NICE DCV Server TCP Port](manage-port.md)\.

+Also, if you're setting up NICE DCV on an EC2 instance, create a security group to enable access to the port over which the NICE DCV server communicates\.
+For more information, see [how to configure security groups on EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html)\.

 ## Ensure that the X Server is Accessible<a name="checks-xserver"></a>

 You must ensure that NICE DCV console and virtual sessions can access the X server\.